-Eku watched Tiuti solemnly and nodded.
+Eku, watching Tiuti solemnly, nodded.

-Having momentarily set aside his angst, he was intrigued ...
-And worried.

-Why was Tiuti, of all people, struggling for words?
+He momentarily set aside his angst, worried because Tiuti, of all people, was struggling for words.

-The old master gave a slight shake of his head and sighed.
+The old master gave a slight shake of his head.

 Said in a way both dismissive and kind, "Responsibility, Eku.
 As your father learned.
 Not just to be a hunter.

-"You are still young.
+You are still young.
 You have time, but I do not.

-"And there is so much more for us to learn.
+"There is much more for us to learn.
 This journey has led us through places more wondrous than I ever could have imagined."